fermyon/developer/content/spin/dynamic-configuration.md

 path = "/super/secret/monies.db"
 ```

 Spin creates any database files that don't exist.
+However, it is up to you to delete them when you no longer need them.

 Spin can also use [libSQL](https://libsql.org/) databases accessed over HTTPS.  libSQL is fully compatible with SQLite but provides additional features including remote, distributed databases.